|How compiled||Using various data sources and constraining |

 - these statistics do not reflect the full administrative arrangements of tax collection and government expenditure, and they are estimated using the “who pays” and “who benefits” concepts; different concepts can be used to estimate public sector revenue and expenditure for the countries and regions of the UK (for example, the workplace-based concept, which allocates revenue based on workplace locations rather than residential locations); alternative measurements can provide additional information or different views

 We continually look to improve our data sources and methods for both the UK and country and regional public sector finances statistics.
-At the UK level, we publish an annual article, Looking ahead – developments in public sector finance statistics, which provides users with a short- to long-term overview of the main developments to the PSF.
+At the UK level, we have previously published an annual article, Looking ahead – developments in public sector finance statistics, which provides users with a short- to long-term overview of the main developments to the PSF.
 These developments are then reflected in the country and regional public sector finances.
 However, due to the coronavirus (COVID-19) pandemic, from the March 2020 PSF publication, a monthly Recent and upcoming changes to public sector finance statistics article has been included in each monthly PSF publication, which reviews the UK government and Bank of England policies and schemes to support the economy and individuals affected by the pandemic, and assesses their impact on the PSF.